Author: Paul R. Brian

 While a younger woman might be more open to taking a chance with a guy who has different values to her, you’ll find that middle aged guys are looking more for compatibility than just raw attraction.

-I’ll tell you what they don’t want:
+I’ll tell you what men in their 40s don’t want:

 They don’t want a debate partner.
 They don’t want somebody who gaslights them.
 They don’t want a hag nag who makes their life a living hell.

 The ability to disagree respectfully is key in any relationship, but it’s even more of a must-have when it comes to dating a middle aged guy.

 He’s likely to have a shorter fuse when it comes to putting up with disrespectful or overly confrontational behavior.

 Manipulation, gaslighting and aggressive arguments will turn him off faster than a vegan staring at a meat-covered pizza.